Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Convergence Analysis of the AGD Algorithm

 \end{lemma}

 Lemma \ref{lem::stable-opt-distance} shows the distance bound between the stable point and optimal solution in the strongly-convex case.
 Based on this conclusion, we can now give the upper bound of optimality gap of the solution.
+Theorem \ref{theo::strconv-dist-stable} and Lemma \ref{lem::stable-opt-distance} can be applied to the price-only model with price-adjustment cost, so we can also give the upper bound for the price-adjustment cost model.

-\begin{corollary}[Distance to optimal solution] Suppose that all assumptions in Theorem \ref{theo::strconv-dist-stable} are satisfied, and $l(x,v)$ is $L_v$-Lipschitz in $v$, then after $k$ iterations, we have
+\begin{corollary}[Distance to optimal solution] Suppose that all assumptions in Theorem \ref{theo::strconv-dist-stable} are satisfied, and $l(x,D)$ is $L_D$-Lipschitz in $D$, then after $k$ iterations, we have

 \end{corollary}

 \begin{corollary}[Solution gap of the price-adjustment cost model] Denote $p^*$ as the optimal solution of the pricing problem with price-adjustment cost.
 Assume that $\gamma -\epsilon L^c_1 \ge 2L^c_1\sqrt{1+\epsilon^2}$, and the step size $\eta$ is taken as Theorem \ref{theo::strconv-dist-stable}.
 After $k$ iterations, for any $\xi>0$, there exists a sample size $N_0$, if $N>N_0$, the solution gap can be bounded by